-Internal control and risk management systems used in the financial reporting process
+Internal control and risk management systems used in the financial reporting process assesses and adjusts its internal control and risk management systems on an ongoing basis.

 The Board of Directors and the Management Board check the financial reporting, including compliance with relevant legislation and other regulations related thereto.
 Finansiel Stabilitet has set up the necessary internal controls to ensure that the Company's financial reports give a true and fair view.